basbaccarne/AirMaze/README.md

 ## Sensor set-up
 #### Components of a single 'measure & blow' unit:
+- Arduino Uno
+- 7V power source
+- Strong PC fan 5V
 - HC-SR04 Ultrasonic distance sensor
-- Arduino Uno & wires
 - LN298N motor driver
-- Fan
-- Power supply
+- Neopixel Stick
-- Casing
+- Case

 The Arduino detects the distance and maps this to a PWM signal that drives the motor and a pulsating LED strip.
 The closer something is, the harder the fan blows and the faster the led moves.
 #### Connections